What is short-term accommodation?

 - You want to explore living in different neighbourhoods before deciding on an area in which to buy your first home.

-Where can you find temporary accommodation of at least three months in Singapore?
+Where can you find temporary accommodation of at least 3 months in Singapore?

 Why’s that so?
 Well, that’s because co-living spaces usually come fully furnished, with utilities, wifi and cleaning included in the rent.
 So it’s very hassle-free and convenient because the unit or room is move-in ready.
 Check out more perks of living in a co-living space here.